eat-this-one/eat-this-one/README.md

     npm test

-This only runs backend tests.
-There are frontend unit tests and e2e tests but only run when editing them.
+This runs all backend tests (mocha).
+There are frontend unit tests and e2e tests (protractor) they run automatically when editing test files.

 # Project code structure